chef/chef-oss-practices/contributors/guide/help-wanted.md

 - Encourage new contributors to seek help on the appropriate Slack channels, introduce them, and include them in your conversations.
 - Invite them to Team meetings.
 - Give credit to new contributors so that others get to know them, _"Hey, would someone help give a second LGTM on @newperson's first PR on Chef Client?"_.
 Mention them in the team channel/meeting and/or thank them on twitter!
-- Use all the GIFS in your approve or LGTM comments.
+- Feel free to use all the GIFs as you wish in your approve or LGTM comments.
-- Let them know that their `Good First Issue` PR is getting extra attention to make the first PR easier and help them find a follow-up issue.
+- If someone opens a PR that fixes an issue labeled `Good First Issue`, let them know their PR is getting extra attention to make the process easier.
+Additionally, once the PR is merged, help them find a follow-up issue.
-- Suggest a related `Help Wanted` Issue so that they can build up experience in an area.
+- Suggest a related `Help Wanted` issue so that they can build up experience in an area.
 - People are more likely to continue contributing when they know what to expect, what's the acceptable way to ask for people to review a PR, or how to nudge things along when a PR is stalled.
 Show them how we operate by helping move their first PR along.
 - If you have time, let the contributor know that they can DM you with questions that they aren't yet comfortable asking the wider group.